People Hold On (film)

-Story
+Plot

 A group of friends in their mid-twenties reunite for their annual trip to a cottage in the woods.
 Alycia, Robin, Freddy, and Matthew arrive first, and are shocked when Robin's ex-boyfriend Dan shows up with a 19-year old girlfriend named Marley.
 Two years ago, Dan proposed to Robin but she turned him down, and things have been rocky between them ever since.
 Last to arrive are Julia and her new fiancee Darren, and Alycia is immediately jealous of Julia's happiness and acts coldly towards her.

 The eight settle in and begin making dinner.
 Robin attempts to befriend Marley, but is put off when she learns she and Dan have only been dating for two weeks.
 After eating, the group begin drinking and smoking mushrooms.
 Matthew showcases his musical talent by playing an original song, but brushes it off when Dan tries to encourage him to pursue a music career.
 When Marley falls asleep, Dan and Robin end up briefly making out in the kitchen before Robin stops and angrily storms off, while Alycia and Freddy make a campfire and eventually have sex.
 The next morning, Robin tells Alycia and Julia about her kiss with Dan, and while Alycia assumes that Dan brought Marley to make Robin jealous, Julia thinks Dan is just struggling over still having feelings for her.
 Meanwhile, Darren is shocked when he learns that Julia used to be a drug dealer in high school due to the "good girl" image she portrays now as an adult.